1989chenguo/CloudComputingLabs/Lab2/README.md

 In this Lab, **you just need to implement the GET method and the POST method in your HTTP server**.
 That is to say, if your HTTP server receive a HTTP request but the request method is neither GET nor POST.
 The HTTP server just need to return a 501 Not Implemented error message (a response message with Response line having status code to be 501, see `2.2`).

+There is no need to handle the header line(s) in the request (but you need to recognize it so that you will not mix it with the next request's start line).
+Also, you are free to fill any (or zero) header line(s) in the HTTP response.

 ##### 3.1.2.1 Handle HTTP GET request

 The HTTP server should be able to handle HTTP GET requests for html pages.

 1. If the HTTP request’s path corresponds to a html page file, respond with a 200 OK and the full contents of the file.
 For example, if GET /index.html is requested, and a file named index.html exists in the files directory.
 You should also be able to handle requests to files in subdirectories of the files directory (e.g. GET /images/hero.jpg).

 3. If the HTTP request’s path corresponds to a directory and the directory contains an `index.html` file, respond with a 200 OK and the full contents of the index.html file in that folder.

 4. If the requested page file does not exist, or the requested directory does not contain an `index.html` file, return a 404 Not Found response (the HTTP body is optional).

 ##### 3.1.2.2 Handle HTTP POST request